oxfamamerica/django-media-explorer/README.md

 pip install django-media-explorer
 ```

 NOTE 3: Pillow has some platform requirements.
-For instance if you are Centos run these commands before you install.
+For instance if you are on Centos then run these commands before you install.

 ```
 sudo yum install "Development Tools"